My University/Law Journey

 It was so much fun!
 The performances were amazing!
 I attended the whole thing with two of my friends.
 It was also a good break from Uni and so refreshing.
 On the second day, Dawnchere Wilkerson was preaching.
 So I’d leave a video below to show you one of the reasons why I love Dawnchere!
 She’s so goofy and funny.
 I genuinely think she’s my spirit animal.

 This time around, I wasn’t just working hard like my first semester, I was faithing it too!
 I prayed before I started studying or writing any of my essays, and before I made any decision regarding my work.
 I was constantly asking God for strength and guidance in every single thing I did.
 I remember getting back to my room after a long day at the library, and I was unpacking my bag, and I brought out the flashcard where I had written ‘Evidence 95’ I remember a voice laughing in my head and telling me to tear it and that who was I kidding to believe I could get a mark in the nineties in law.
 I remembered how in my first year, a lecturer was going through the marking scheme/ grade descriptors and he had told us to disregard the 80-100 marking range because it was impossible in law.
 He said ‘lets start from 70', and he told us the requirements for marks in the 70s.
-Like things couldn’t get any worse, one of my tutors was going through my transcript one day and he said “you should be happy Tunrie, with the way things are going, you’d finish with a 2:1” Was I deceiving myself believing a First Class was still possible?
+Was I deceiving myself believing a First Class was still possible?
 Nah I served a bigger God.
 I never tore that flashcard, I kept it and I still have it until this day.

 That year, my average was not the 76% I thought was so impossible, my God gave them one more, I had achieved a 77% average!
 And to crown it all, I had achieved a First Class Degree with honours!
 I later learnt that I was one of the few people in my entire year that achieved this feat.
 I remember refreshing the web page of my results so many times because I couldn’t believe it.
-My friend Nenna was there and she was like “wait, are you looking for something more than first class" lol.
+My friend Nnenna was there and she was like “wait, are you looking for something more than first class" lol.
 At the end of the day, God came through for me.
 He said He would do it and He did it.
 I remember seeing my grades and breaking into tears of joy because I couldn’t believe it.
 I was so overwhelmed.
 All the stress was worth it, all the hard work, all the sleepless nights.
 Achieving this feat has brought so many opportunities into my life.
-Most recently, I got accepted into the University of Oxford's masters in law programme- the Oxford BCL and I will be starting in September of this year.
+After making a first, I got accepted into the University of Oxford (i.e the best University in the world) on the Masters in Law programme- the Oxford BCL (also the most prestigious masters in law course in the world) and I graduated in September of this year!
 I have also been called to the Nigerian Bar and I am currently a Barrister and Solicitor of the Supreme Court.

 I was gonna just go on with my life and not share this journey but I believe that there might be someone out there that needs this, even if it's just one person that is encouraged by this- that's enough for me.
-I tried to provide a summary of my journey in this post, but over the next couple of months I’d be going more in depth into specific things that happened in my final year on my blog and also specific tips and advice, from the practical things like: how to pick your modules, how to answer questions in law, how to score high marks in law; to the faith work that I’m also here to help you with as well!
+I tried to provide a summary of my journey in this post, but over the next couple of months I’d be going more in depth into specific things that happened in my final year on my blog and also specific tips and advice, from the practical things like: how to pick your modules, how to answer questions in law, how to score high marks in law; to the faith work as well!
 I hope I covered all the key points!

 Sending positive energy your way!